-When I stumbled on the boxes again a few weeks ago, I felt called to renew this connection and share it with the rest of the family.
+When I stumbled on the boxes again a few years ago, I felt called to renew this connection and share it with the rest of the family.
 We’d fallen into an afternoon screen time rut, and I felt as though we spent more time tapping and clicking than praying and talking.
-Our need for lunch and snack notes has diminished as s homeschool family, so I resurrected our family notebook and decided to use it for Lent.
+Our need for lunch and snack notes has diminished as a homeschool family, so I resurrected our family notebook and decided to use it for Lent.

 Letters of Love: A Lenten Meditation for Families

-Each week includes:
+Each week features: